 But for fans, his pregame routine is maybe the coolest thing in his shooting repertoire.

 Steph Curry’s Pregame Tunnel Shot

 His pregame ritual has become something of a legend.
 Pitter-patter dribbling drills, fountains of jump shots, free throws ?
 Before the game is as much a show as the game itself.
 Prior to home games formerly at Oracle Arena, Curry capped off pregame warmups with a shot from the parking lot?almost.

 Curry camps in the tunnel leading to the Dubs locker room.
 He stands slightly behind the backboard.
 The rim hiding just over the self-created obstacle.
 An Oracle Arena security guard feeds Curry the ball.
 He launches.

 It’s one of those shots you try when you’re throwing up prayers in HORSE and hope you get lucky.
 Curry’s deciphered the angle and power he needs to make it.
 It may take a few tries, but he eventually makes it and celebrates with some shimmy or dance reserved only for the NBA‘s Golden Boy.

 The entire NBA has witnessed the heave.
-From Western Conference rivals like the Los Angeles Lakers, Los Angeles Clippers, Memphis Grizzlies, San Antonio Spurs, Oklahoma City Thunder, Minnesota Timberwolves and Dallas Mavericks to Eastern Conference foes like the Milwaukee Bucks, Cleveland Cavaliers, and New York Knicks, the signature tunnel shot signals Curry’s ready to go.
+From Western Conference rivals like the Los Angeles Lakers, Los Angeles Clippers, Memphis Grizzlies, San Antonio Spurs, Oklahoma City Thunder, Minnesota Timberwolves and Dallas Mavericks to Eastern Conference foes like the Milwaukee Bucks, Boston Celtics, Cleveland Cavaliers, and New York Knicks, the signature tunnel shot signals Curry’s ready to go.